jaceklaskowski/blockchain-notes/blockchain.md

 # Blockchain

-A **blockchain** is a peer-to-peer distributed software network that acts like a large world-wide database with no central authority (thus no single point of failure).
+A **blockchain** is a specification of a peer-to-peer distributed software to create decentralized computer networks that act like large world-wide databases with no central authority (thus no single point of failure).

+Implementations of Blockchain include [Bitcoin](./bitcoin.md), [Ethereum](./ethereum.md) or [Litecoin](./litecoin.md) with their own **digital currencies**, i.e. BTC, ETH and LTC, respectively.

+Earning digital currencies requires that (in technical terms) you have either mine or buy them.

 Managing transactions and issuing money are carried out collectively by the network